ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Throughout its wide geographic range Henry’s Elfin uses a number of different host plants, but usually only one or two in any given area.
 On the mid-Atlantic east coast the two main hosts are Redbud (Cercis canadensis) and American Holly (Ilex opaca).
 The redbud-feeding populations are mainly in rich forested areas inland and in the Appalachians, while the holly-feeding populations are along the coastal plain, especially New Jersey north to Rhode Island.
 But Massachusetts is north of redbud’s historic range, and American Holly is found here mostly on Cape Cod and the Islands.

-The original native host plant here may not have been American Holly but the closely related Nemopanthus mucronata, or Common Mountain-holly (Schweitzer, Lep.Soc.Seas.Sum.
+Thus the original native host plant in Massachusetts may not have been American Holly but the closely related Nemopanthus mucronata, or Common Mountain-holly (Schweitzer, Lep.Soc.Seas.Sum.
 1985; Kirk 2003).
 This species is used as a host plant in New Brunswick, and was abundant near the site where Henry’s was first discovered using the introduced Rhamus spp.
 On the other hand, the original native host might have been blueberry (Vaccinium) and huckleberry (Gaylussaca) species, which are also common hosts in Canada (Kirk 2003).
 There is very little actual evidence for Massachusetts.
 Scudder thought the native host plant was Vaccinium.
 In Rhode Island, the species probably uses American Holly, since it is usually found associated with it, but it is also found in areas without holly (Pavulaan, quoted in Kirk 2003).
 Mello and Hansen thought that Henry’s Elfin might use Ilex on Cape Cod (Mello and Hansen 2004), but there is no real evidence.

-Henry’s Elfin is one of a surprising number of butterfly species which have switched to non-native hosts during historical times, and may be the only elfin to have done so (Table 3).
+Henry’s Elfin is one of a surprising number of butterfly species which have switched to non-native hosts during historical times, and may be the only local elfin to have done so (Table 3).
 It uses Rhamnus both in our area and in Ontario and Nova Scotia and perhaps other areas.
-This switch has been coincident with an increase in the abundance of this species (Layberry et al. 1998).
+The switch has been coincident with an increase in the abundance of this species (Layberry et al. 1998).

 Henry’s Elfin does not make as much use of open areas as do other elfins, being found usually in forests, forest edges, or tall shrub swamps where one of its host plants is present.